 Is Hexclad non-stick?

-Unlike stainless steel or straight up PTFE pans, where you have a smooth surface, the Hexclad pans have a textured surface.
-This is supposed to protect the PTFE coating.
+Unlike stainless steel or straight up PTFE or ceramic coated pans, where you have a smooth surface, the Hexclad pans have a textured surface.
+This is supposed to protect the non-stick coating.
 While it might do that to some degree, it also means you don’t have a smooth, non-stick surface to fry eggs, fish, or whatever else.
 And that means you lose a lot of the sear or fond when removing food from the pan.

-The reality is that you get a better, more flexible, and longer lasting non-stick experience with properly seasoned stainless steel, carbon steel, or cast iron.
-And you can do so without the durability and toxicity issues of PTFE coated cookware.
+The reality is that you get a better, more flexible, and longer lasting non-stick experience with properly seasoned stainless steel, carbon steel, or cast iron versus any ceramic or PTFE cookware.
+And you can do so without the durability and toxicity issues of PTFE or ceramic coated cookware.

 Which brings me to the lifetime warranty.